 2. Choose a base

-2. Paint a dark-coloured acrylic or metal leaf basecoat.
-For gold leaf choose red oxide or burnt sienna.
-For silver choose black or dark green.
-For copper choose red oxide or burnt umber.
+Paint a dark-coloured acrylic or metal leaf basecoat.
+For gold leaf, choose red oxide or burnt sienna.
+With silver leaf, choose black or dark green.
+For copper leaf, try a red oxide or burnt umber base.
 Let the base coat dry before continuing.

 4. Apply the sheet of metal leaf to the sticky surface.

 - Tip 1: If you have trouble transporting the sheets of leaf from the book to the surface, you can use this alternative method.
 Cut a piece of wax paper to a slightly larger size than your sheets of leaf.
 Place the wax paper over the sheet of leaf and rub the back to create static and then lift the wax paper up and the gold will cling and be easily transported over the tacky surface to be gilded.

 - Tip 2: If leaf is too large, it can be easily cut with scissors.
 Note a single sheet is too delicate to cut separately.
 It is better to cut 5 or more sheets together (with the tissue interleaving still attached).